shrinerb/shrine/README.md

 Shrine comes with a small core which provides only the essential functionality.
 However, it comes with a lot of additional features which can be loaded via plugins.
 This way you can choose exactly how much Shrine does for you.
-Shrine itself ships with over 20 plugins, but it's also easy to create your own.
+Shrine itself ships with over 20 plugins, most of them I haven't managed to cover here.

 The plugin system respects inheritance, so you can choose which plugins will be applied to which uploaders: